moneyhub/navy/packages/navy/README.md

   Great for when you want to quickly revert to an old version of a service.

+- **Built in HTTP proxy**

+  Access your services using `myservice.dev.xip.io` rather than using pesky IP addresses and random ports.
+  This is also great for testing your services on other devices like tablets and phones.

 - **Javascript API for interfacing with Docker and Docker Compose**

   Easily launch and manage environments from your code.
 Useful for if you want to spin up an environment at the start of a test run or extract the host and port of a running service.